gitlabhq/gitlabhq/doc/workflow/git_lfs.md

 ## How it works

 Git LFS client talks with the GitLab server over HTTPS.
 It uses HTTP Basic Authentication to authorize client requests.
-Once the request is authorized, Git LFS client receives instructions from where to fetch/where to push the large file.
+Once the request is authorized, Git LFS client receives instructions from where to fetch or where to push the large file.

 ## Requirements